 Pace your games

 I find it best to not play a single game at a time, it can make it a chore instead of a joy and very quickly kills your effort in defeating your pile of shame.
 So mix a couple of games up, I like to have a longer RPG title paced out with a couple smaller simpler titles to play every few hours.
-Something like Skyrim with a few levels of Mirrors Edge mixed in.
+Something like Skyrim with a few levels of Mirrors Edge mixed in or even a different game like the business strategy game.
 You’ll find you’ll go through your games in no time.

 Stop buying games